Rules

 • If you cannot find a sub, have your captain reach out to the other captains

-5. Team Formation: All participants must be current Medtronic employees
+5. Team Formation: All participants must be current Medtronic employees.
+Special exemptions may be made for recently retired employees who wish to still play in the league.

 6. End of Year Prizes: Prizes will be awarded at the end of the year as follows: